qmk/qmk_firmware/keyboards/ferris/keymaps/honjaa/readme.md

 A usable default keymap for the Ferris keyboard
 ===============================================

-Keymaps in general are quite personal, so it is difficult to come up with a default that will suit every user.

-This keymap makes heavy use of keys behaving differently when tapped and held, so that all the keys one may need remain accessible despite the low number of thumb keys.
+Keymap adapted to my workflow using i3 and emacs (possibly some adaptations I have forgot)

 It comes with a number of layers to give access to most of the keys one may need on a keyboard.
-It is not meant to be the best possible keymap, but rather a good base on which to build a keymap that works for you.

-This is not the only way to make 34 keys a comfortable typing experience, but it is one way to do so.
-If you don't already know of a better way, this may be as good a starting point as any :)

 What do all these layers do?
 ----------------------------